-- to make radically different:Transform //can’t change human nature:
+- Make radically different:Transform //can’t change human nature:

-- to give a different position, course, or direction to//changed his residence from Ohio to California.
+- Give a different position, course, or direction to//changed his residence from Ohio to California.

-- to make a shift from one to another: Shift//always changes sides in an argument.
+- Shift from one to another: Shift//always changes sides in an argument.

 People don’t like to alter, transform, or shift